GreatGod247/AMAZON_PRODUCT_REVIEW_ANALYSIS---DSA-PROJECT/README.md

 ## 🙋‍♀️ About Me

 **Oluwatobiloba Jegede**
-Junior Data Analyst | Virtual Assistant | Bookkeeper
+Junior Data Analyst | Virtual Assistant | Data Entry Specialist
-📍 Osun State, Nigeria
+📍 Osun State, Nigeria.
+📱 +234 803 2072273
 📧 leah.oloidi@gmail.com
 🔗 [LinkedIn](https://bit.ly/OluwatobilobaJegedeLinkedin)

 This project reflects my growing skills in data analysis and business intelligence using Excel.
-I’m open to collaboration and new opportunities in remote analytics roles.
+I am open to collaboration and new opportunities in remote analytics roles.
-If you find this useful, feel free to ✴ this repo and use it for learning.
+If you find this useful, feel free to ✴ this repo and use it for your learning.

 ---